 In addition to performing management decision-making that emphasizes Genchi Genbutsu (on-site verification), DENSO believes that it is important to build a system that can verify whether management decision-making has met shareholder expectations and whether there is a problem from the point of view of governance.
-To this end, we believe that the current system to supervise and audit the execution of business duties by the Board of Directors including outside Board members, as well as Audit & Supervisory Board members, is most suitable.
+To this end, we believe that the current system to supervise and audit the execution of business duties by the Board of Directors including outside Board members, as well as Audit & Supervisory Board members including outside Audit & Supervisory Board members, is most suitable.